gislik/blog/blog/code/2020-08-29-understanding-ethereum-by-studying-the-source-code.md

 }
 ~~~

 This concludes my journey into Ethereum and its Go implementation.
-There are a number of other interesting aspects which unfortunately I couldn't cover but I encourage you to take the leap and dive right into the beast 🧟.
+There are a number of other interesting aspects which unfortunately I couldn't cover but I encourage you to take the leap and dive right into the belly of the beast🧟 .

 [Gisli]{.handwritten}